DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The moment she understood the meaning of his words, she gasped.

 At that time...
-The one, towards whom enormous Behemoth reacted, wasn't Kai, it was Rinne after all.
+The one, towards whom the enormous Behemoth had reacted wasn't Kai; it was Rinne after all.

 _Since he turned towards us in response to magic power..._